biobakery/micropita/ReadMe.txt

 Stratification:
 To stratify any method use the --stratify argument which is the first column keyword of the metadata row used to stratify samples before selection occurs.
 (Selection will occur independently within each strata).
 This example stratifies diverse selection by the "Label".

-python MicroPITA.py --lastmeta Label --stratify Label -m representative input/Unbalanced48-GenNoise-0-SignalNoise-5.pcl output.txt
+$ python MicroPITA.py --lastmeta Label --stratify Label -m representative input/Test.pcl output.txt

-python MicroPITA.py --lastmeta Label --label Label --stratify Group -m distinct input/Unbalanced48-GenNoise-0-SignalNoise-5.pcl output.txt
+$ python MicroPITA.py --lastmeta Label --label Label --stratify StratifyLabel -m distinct input/Test.pcl output.txt

 Sample ID header:
 MicroPITA assumes the first row of the input file is the sample IDs, if it is not you may use --id to indicate the row.
 --id expects the entry in the first column of your input file that matches the row used as Sample Ids.
 See the input file and the following command as an example.

-python MicroPITA.py --id Sample --lastmeta Label -m representative input/Unbalanced48-GenNoise-0-SignalNoise-5.pcl output.txt
+$ python MicroPITA.py --id Sample --lastmeta Label -m representative input/Test.pcl output.txt

 MicroPITA assumes the input file is TAB delimited, we strongly recommend you use this convention.
 If not, you can use --delim to change the delimiter used to read in the file.
 Here is an example of reading the comma delimited file micropita/input/CommaDelim.pcl

-python MicroPITA.py --delim , --lastmeta Label -m representative input/CommaDelim.pcl output.txt
+$ python MicroPITA.py --delim , --lastmeta Label -m representative input/CommaDelim.pcl output.txt

 MicroPITA assumes the input file has feature names in which, if the name contains the consensus lineage or full taxonomic hierarchy, it is delimited with a pipe "|".
 We strongly recommend you use this default.
 The delimiter of the feature name can be changed using --featdelim.
 Here is an example of reading in a file with periods as the delimiter.

-python MicroPITA.py --featdelim . --lastmeta Label -m representative input/PeriodDelim.pcl output.txt
+$ python MicroPITA.py --featdelim . --lastmeta Label -m representative input/PeriodDelim.pcl output.txt

 This covers how to use microPITA.
 Thank you for using this software and good luck with all your endeavors!